SiskoUrso/100-days-of-python/day-011/blackjack-capstone-project/README.md

 - Extra Hard 😭: Only use Hints 1 & 2 to complete the project.
 - Expert 🤯: Only use Hint 1 to complete the project.

-For myself I only used 1 hint but in fairness this was due to in the video of Angela explaining the rules of the projects and showing what the first 3 hints would lead you to I determined from that that the 3rd hint option would provide a flowchart which is the only hint I used during this project.
+For myself I only used 1 hint but in all fairness this was due to in the video of Angela explaining the rules of the projects and showing what the first 3 hints would lead you to I determined from that that the 3rd hint option would provide a flowchart which is the only hint I used during this project.